versoindustries/verso-backend/docs/README.md

 | [Accessibility Checklist](compliance/accessibility_checklist.md) | WCAG 2.1 compliance |
 | [License Compliance](compliance/license_compliance.md) | Open source license audit |

+**Note:** Compliance documentation is a work in progress.
+Verso Industries is not SOC2 certified.
+Software is built to the best of our ability following guidelines and best practices.
+Compliance for each organization is the responsibility of the organization.
+Verso Industries is not liable for any non-compliance.

 ---

 ## 🏗️ Repository Structure